1. Get started

 Copy/paste cards

-Right mouse click day to open context menu
+Right-click day to open the context menu

 clear,remove,delete